jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 <br><br>

 ## Step 10.
-Close the Electronic Case
+Close the Electronics case

 <br>

 **Goal: Close the case and finish!**

-Now it's time to close the electronic case.
-Note that the tabs on the electronic case lid are asymmetrical.
+Now it's time to close the electronics case.
+Note that the tabs on the electronics case lid are asymmetrical.
 It can only be closed in one way!

-Before inserting, make sure the respective slots on the electronic case bottom are free and clear.
+Before inserting, make sure the respective slots on the electronics case bottom are free and clear.
 Remove any debris or support material which may remain.

 Align the tabs, insert on one side, then insert on the other.
-This may require some slight bending of the electronic case walls to allow the tabs to slip into their slots.
+This may require some slight bending of the electronics case walls to allow the tabs to slip into their slots.

 When it is finished it should look like the following: